eonu/sigment/README.md

     </div>
 </p>

-> **Note**: Although the core functionality of this package is implemented, it remains largely under construction – with tests and documentation to still be done.
+> **Note**: Although the core functionality of this package is implemented, it still requires testing.

 ## What is data augmentation?